Our core vaccines give protection against:

 - Bordetella bronchiseptica and Parainfluenza virus cause “kennel cough”

-We offer an intranasal or an injectable vaccine against kennel cough viruses.
+We offer an oral and injectable vaccine against kennel cough viruses.
 If you dog in insured, goes into a boarding kennel or goes to doggy daycare he will require a Kennel Cough vaccination.

 Your puppy is not considered fully covered against the diseases until a week after the final vaccination.
 While your puppy is unprotected, you will need to be very careful where you take him/her.

 Avoid any public places where unvaccinated dogs may have roamed.
 Your puppy can be carried in public places, go in the car and attend puppy school.
 It is also for your puppy to play on private properties with vaccinated dogs – in fact, this is important to do, to help socialize your puppy.

 - Feline Calicivirus